Macy’s, Home Depot to Make up for Martha’s lost Kmart Biz

 “It is a new decade for the merchandising group,” said Robin Marino, president and ceo of MSLO’s merchandising division.

-Macy’s this year will introduce a new opening price point program in Martha Stewart Collection called Essentials.
-In addition, the retailer next month will roll out Stewart-branded mattress in 410 doors.
+This year, Macy’s will introduce a new opening price point program in Martha Stewart Collection called Essentials.
+In addition, the retailer next month will roll out Stewart-branded mattresses in 410 doors.

 Home Depot last month launched a Martha Stewart Living line of outdoor furniture as well as Martha Stewart Clean all-natural cleaning solutions.
 Paint will debut paint next month.
 Over the year the brand will expand into “many, many categories,” she said.